kgracia44/kgracia44.github.io/_posts/2016-8-29-capstone_pt2_post.md

   1) Evaluate the John H. Chafee Foster Care Independence Program (CFCIP)

-  2) Identify which services provided lead to what outcomes
+  2) Identify which services provided lead to positive educational outcomes

-  3) Identify outcomes experienced by former foster youth who receive services

-  4) Recommend which services to focus funds on
+  3) Recommend which services to focus funds on
 _________________________________________________________________________________________________